AdobeDocs/pdfservices-api-documentation/src/pages/overview/1.3.0/pdf-services-api/index.md

 ## SDK

-PDF Services API is also accessible via SDKs in popular languages such as Node.js, Java and .NET.
+PDF Tools API is also accessible via SDKs in popular languages such as Node.js, Java and .NET.

 ### Java